OpenAPI·Go·Free

 Each claim is something you can verify by running the converter on your own spec.
 Click a card for the spec fragment that triggered it and the Go code that came out.

-01ProofoneOf as a sealed interface.Spec · InCode · Out
+01ProofoneOf as a discriminated union struct.Spec · InCode · Out

 spec.yaml fragment